Colposcopy – Glengarry Private Hospital, Perth

 Colposcopy allows us to see the cervix and see abnormal cells in great detail by magnifying the cervix using a microscope.
 We first look at the cervix under plain magnification.
 We then use a green light filter to examine the blood vessels in detail.
 The way they look and branch can give important clues about abnormality.

 Following this, the cervix is painted with one, or sometimes two, types of fluid (acetic acid & aqueous iodine) to show up the abnormal cells.
 A judgement is made about how severe the changes to the cells are.
-We also judge whether we can see all the abnormal areas containing the cells picked up on the abnormal PAP smear.
+We also judge whether we can see all the abnormal areas.

-Sometimes the cells shown on the abnormal PAP smear may be up inside the cervix.
+Sometimes abnormal cells may be up inside the cervix.
 Since they aren’t visible this can lead to difficulties in assessment.
 Occasionally abnormal cells are visible outside the cervix at the top of the vagina.

 Possible further tests done during or after colposcopy include:

-- a targeted PAP smear (usually a cytobrush or ThinPrep or SurePath smear that is more accurate than the normal PAP smear)
+- a targeted smear (usually a cytobrush and/or ThinPrep smear that is more accurate than the old PAP smear)

 - small biopsies (very straightforward)

-- larger excisional biopsies that remove all the abnormal cells picked up on the PAP smear and seen at the examination
+- larger excisional biopsies that remove all the abnormal cells seen at the examination

 These larger biopsies are usually done under either local anaesthetic, usually in the operating theatre at Glengarry, Perth.
-General anaesthetics can also be provided (and are sometimes preferred) again at Glengarry.
+General anaesthetics can also be provided (and are sometimes preferred by patients) again at Glengarry Private Hospital.

 Why do I need a colposcopy test?